jonccassar/Gamification/README.md

 * Encourages users to work on the dissertation during fee time

 ######5.3 Points, Badges and Levels
 Points can be earned by conducting actions related to production of a dissertation.
-The application supports three activities from which points cane be earned and these are;
+The application supports three activities from which, points can be earned and these are;
 * Reading Papers (15 points)
 * Writing dissertation chapters (35%, 80%, 100% completed earn 10, 40 and 50 points)
 * Conduct dissertation surveys (5 points)